reallycooljack/Rewasd-free-trial-bypasser/README.md

-Just run the batch file
+Just run the batch file its that easy